Reporting tools: which to pick?

 Power BI vs Amazon QuickSight

-Now that we’ve left Tableau to die, let’s have a look at the rising stars in the world of reporting tools, Power BI and Amazon QuickSight.
+Let’s have a look at the rising stars in the world of reporting tools, Power BI and Amazon QuickSight.
 There are great similarities between the two offerings.
 They actually score very similar in terms of pricing, learning curve and connectivity with other applications.

 The most important advantage of Power BI is that it integrates seamlessly in the Microsoft ecosystem.
 The main pillar of Microsoft’s market strategy is their ecosystem and it starts paying off.
 Belgium is a country where a large share of companies works with Microsoft Office, SharePoint, Teams and the Dynamics suite.
 Once attached to these applications, the next move is to choose Azure as your preferred cloud provider, which in turn encourages companies to opt for Power BI.
 It feels very Excel-like, has a large variety of connectors and integrates with Windows Active Directory Authentication.